ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/23_kubernetes_apm_monitoring/_index.md

         sharedSecret: 2aOB78tYgyb0fGEWG34svL4T65lHdIMnonoLlSly9yjQ=
 ```

-Observe that **logCollector** is enabled for installation, and it comes with specific conditional configuration settings designed to process the logs prior to forwarding them to CNAO.
-Additionally, the **appdynamics-security-collector** is activated, enabling Cisco Secure Application within the CNAO tenant, providing insights into the security vulnerabilities of your deployments.
+Observe that **logCollector** is enabled for installation, and it comes with specific conditional configuration settings designed to process the logs prior to forwarding them to CCO.
+Additionally, the **appdynamics-security-collector** is activated, enabling Cisco Secure Application within the CCO tenant, providing insights into the security vulnerabilities of your deployments.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Install the OpenTelemetry collectors using the newly created 'collectors-values-with-logging.yaml' file.
 Use the command `helm install appdynamics-collectors appdynamics-cloud-helmcharts/appdynamics-collectors -n appdynamics -f collectors-values-with-logging.yaml`.